2019, 2020, 2021

 In 1600, New York Harbor had around 220,000 acres of oyster reefs, which sustained the local populations for generations.
 The pristine estuary hosted thousands of species and was one of the most biologically productive, diverse, and dynamic environments on the planet.

-- Support oyster reef restoration and public education programs at the Brooklyn Bridge Park.
+- Support oyster reef restoration and public education programs at Brooklyn Bridge Park.

-- Install three oyster reefs, containing a total of 250,000 oysters, and five oyster gabions, wire cages filled with 1.9 million recycled oyster shells.
+- (Rescheduled for 2021): Install three oyster reefs, containing a total of 250,000 oysters, and five oyster gabions, wire cages filled with 1.9 million recycled oyster shells.

 - Test a new restoration technique and advance the understanding of the most effective oyster restoration methods for New York Harbor.